Creating visual branding is a lot more significant than you probably think. It greatly affects how people perceive you and your services.

 Black and white designs are always an option, often a good one, and horror vacui is not your friend – sometimes the simplest visuals are the ones leaving the biggest impact.

 Along the way, do consult your friends and potential customers/users.
 It will let you see what you can’t yourself from another perspective which is very beneficial for your design.
+As this is not a simple task, you can always research some additional options, such as talking with a reliable digital marketing agency that can guide you in the right direction.
 Finally, remember that these visuals are the thing that comes to someone’s mind when mentioning your brand name.